microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/Before the HOL - Securing Azure IoT solutions.md

 5. Select a **Region**.

-    > **Note:** Some ARM template resources can only be deployed to specific regions.
-See the latest available regions for Azure Security Center for IoT [here](https://docs.microsoft.com/en-us/azure/asc-for-iot/service-prerequisites).

 6. Select **Review + Create**, then select **Create**.

 7. Select **Refresh** to see your new resource group displayed and select it.